tsenguun0106/Loan_default_prediction_with_NLP_technique/README.md

 <img src="https://github.com/tsenguun0106/Loan_default_prediction_with_NLP_technique/assets/60633314/3dde5c3d-7fda-40e5-b052-155b458891c3" width="450px">

+**Feature importance result:**
+1. Both the RF and XGboost models capture that the interest rate, annual income, and loan length are important factors for predicting the loan default rate.
+2. XGboost also indicates that the employment length of a borrower can be informative.
+However, the RF model does not suggest the same.
+3. Also, both models explain that the loan amount is not very informative about the loan default rate which is quite different from the expectation.
+4. The SHAP method demonstrates a similar feature importance result.
+However, the SHAP method is pushing that the loan amount is very informative about the loan default rate, which is quite a different result from the previous two models.

-Annual income and loan amount relationship for 60 months term loans:
+Annual income and loan amount relationship for 60 months term loans (x-axis is the annual income and y-axis is the loan amount):

 <img src="https://github.com/tsenguun0106/Loan_default_prediction_with_NLP_technique/assets/60633314/462c981a-cab3-40d9-adad-338bc3abf756" width="400px">

-Annual income and loan amount relationship for 36 months term loans:
+Annual income and loan amount relationship for 36 months term loans (x-axis is the annual income and y-axis is the loan amount):

 <img src="https://github.com/tsenguun0106/Loan_default_prediction_with_NLP_technique/assets/60633314/2f833a9f-11e7-4e75-a9fa-08e5046a8c3f" width="400px">

+The above two graphs illustrate that the maximum loan amount and the annual income level have a linear upward relationship for the annual income values up to 70K USD.
+In other words, borrowers with up to 70K USD annual income were able to borrow up to around half of their annual earnings.